CIS3296SoftwareDesignF21/rockon-core/Week4.md

 ### Ryan Hardison

 I created functionaility for making a new account within the front-end of our applicaiton.
 This enables the user to enter all designated information about themselves needed for storing them within the database.
 I also formatted the user inputted data into JSON which is then readable by the back-end for storing.

+###Bryan Oberholtzer
+This week I worked on creating a method of navigating between the app pages that different members created.
+I used the react-navigation library along with online references to create a basic demo of page switching on button presses.
+The integration of the app pages was largely unsuccessful as react native has many way to display a page, and the group's general lack of experience with react-native meant we were unable to resolve the conflict this created.
+To demo, I created an account creation page that takes field input then sends a POST request to the back end hosted online.
+As of the demo, backend communication is nonfunctional.